baoduy/hbd.astro-paper/src/content/blog/06-ks-hosting-outline-one-kubernetes.md

 openssl x509 -req -days 365 -in csr_request.csr -signkey private.key -out cert.crt
 ```

-Once the certificate is generated, let's import into kubernetes with the following command.
+Once the certificate is generated, following command to import into kubernetes cluster.

 ```shell
 kubectl create secret tls tls-outline-vpn-imported --cert=cert.crt --key=private.key --namespace=outline-system
 ```

-2. Deploy Outline Service with following `outline-deployment.yaml` file.
+3. Deploy Outline Service with following `outline-deployment.yaml` file.

+- **PersistentVolumeClaim**:
+  A PersistentVolumeClaim named _outline-vpn-claim_ is created
+  which requests storage is being created in the namespace _outline-system_ to store the configuration of Outline VPN.
+- **Deployement**: A Deployment named _outline-vpn_ is being created in the namespace _outline-system_.
+  With this Deployment, a Pod is created with a container that uses the image quay.io/outline/shadowbox:stable.
+The container defines two TCP ports (40000, 60000) to expose.
+- **Service**: A Service named _outline-vpn_ is configured to expose the Pods and expose the ports (40000 and 60000) for both TCP and UDP protocols.

 ```yaml
 # 1. PersistentVolume